benlue/coServ/README.md

 + Besides HTML, CSS and Javascript, developers don't have to learn anything new to use coServ.

-+ Help developers to divide a page up to smaller regions and blocks, and to focus working on the parts.
++ Help developers to divide a page up to smaller regions and blocks, and to focus working on the parts (divide and conquer).

 + An extremely easy and elegant way to provide multi-lingual support.